gastonstat/gastonstat.github.io/about/index.md

 ## Currently

-I'm a guest researcher in the <i>Nielsen Group</i> at UC Berkeley.
+I'm a Data Science Fellow at [Insight Data Science](http://insightdatascience.com/) and a guest researcher in the Nielsen Group at UC Berkeley.
-Doing R&D in statistical programming, and working on multiblock methods for multivariate data analysis.

 ## Research